Help A Fella Out? Literally!

 The Mason bees in the arboretum prefer to nest in these specially made waxed cardboard tubes with a paper liner over other options offered.
 Of course they do, because using tubes & liners requires a yearly purchase, and they are much more time consuming and labor intensive to harvest than the reusable trays mentioned above ;) To remove bees from this type of housing, first pull the paper inserts out of the cardboard tubes if you used them.
 Next, unravel the paper liners, If the paper liners aren’t coming out easily, you can carefully slice open the cardboard tubes fine pointed snips.
 When shopping for cardboard tubes and liners, we suggest looking for thicker wax coated tubes, as these are harder for predators to penetrate with a stinger.

-*Learning Challenge: One theory for our bees preference of cardboard tubes is that it takes quite a bit more labor and mud to “caulk” all of the gaps in a tray than it does in a tube.
-Listen through to the last parts of: Interview With Ron Spenda - The Secret Lives Of Bees to hear about o his interesting experiments and observations relating to mud usage!
+One theory for our bees preference of cardboard tubes is that it takes quite a bit more labor and mud to “caulk”all of the gaps in a tray than it does in a tube.

 EASY OPEN NATURAL REEDS (NOT BAMBOO)

 Gather your own or buy them from a reputable source.
 Just make sure they crack open easily so you don’t damage the cocoons trying to open them later.
-Here is a link to a video posted by Crown Bees that will show you how to open natural reeds, and a link if you would like to purchase.
-(Note: We do not receive any compensation for promotion of their items, they are just a good local & reputable source.)
+Here is a link to a video posted by Crown Bees that will show you how to open natural reeds.

 SOLID BLOCKS WITH HOLES DRILLED IN THEM